andreamerello/models-3d/webcam-box/README.md

 *NOTE*: The screws holes turned out to be not perfectly positioned, but it worked.

-*NOTE:* The cap clips almost failed to print with these settings (but they still did "click", so I didn't re-print it.
+*NOTE:* The cap clips almost failed to print with these settings - but they still did "click", so I didn't re-print it.

 *NOTE:* The lens hole is a bit off-axis, but still good enough